datacarpentry/image-processing/_episodes/03-skimage-images.md

 >
 > ![Modified Su-Do-Ku puzzle](../fig/sudoku-gray.png)
 >
-> _Hint: this is an instance where it is helpful to convert the image from RGB to grayscale._
+> _Hint: this is an instance where it is helpful to load the image in grayscale format._
 >
 > > ## Solution
 > >
 > > First, load the image file `data/sudoku.png` as a grayscale image.
-We use `image = np.array(image)` to create a copy of the image array because `imageio` returns a non-writeable image.
+Remember that we use `image = np.array(image)` to create a copy of the image array because `imageio` returns a non-writeable image.
 > >
 > > ~~~
 > > import imageio.v3 as iio